-If you'd just as soon do your job in your pajamas—or, at any rate, far from the madding crowds of the cubicle farm -- there are several solid options for making your work-at-home career blossom.
-Here's how to get started.
+If you'd just as soon do your job in your pajamas—or, at any rate, far from the maddening crowds of the cubicle farm—consider three approaches to help your work-at-home career blossom.

 1. Negotiate With Your Boss

 Many jobs require only an internet connection and maybe a phone line.
 If your present gig is one of these, you might be able to talk your manager into allowing you to work at home on a full- or part-time basis.
 The best way to do this is to demonstrate that letting you do your job from a home office will benefit the company.

 2. Look Online

-If the job you have doesn't lend itself to working from home, or you're in the market for a new job altogether, take a look at one of the many online job search sites that specialize in work-from-home opportunities.
+If the job you have doesn't lend itself to working from home or you're in the market for a new job altogether, explore one of the many online job search sites that specialize in work-from-home opportunities.
 Specialty job sites like FlexJobs allow you to search vetted banks of telecommuting, freelance, and part-time work for a fee.

 3. Focus on Companies or Specific Jobs